financial details for 2014-2015

 Student Health Insurance

 All full-time students must show evidence of health insurance coverage (under parents’ coverage or self) or the student will be enrolled in an accident and sickness insurance plan and billed at the student’s expense.

 Students may make advance payments to the University on their accounts for the coming year from their earnings during the spring and summer months.
 Funds are held in trust until classes begin and may be withdrawn or transferred by the student.

 In June and in December, an official billing is sent to each student for the subsequent semester.
-Billed expenses are due by August 10 for the Fall semester and January 10 for the Spring semester.
+Billed expenses are due by August 10 for the Fall semester; January 10 for the Spring semester and 'due upon receipt' of the billing statement for the summer semester and for January Term.
 Students are not allowed to begin the semester unless full payment has been received.

 Full-time students may make prior arrangements for installment payments through Tuition Management Systems, Inc. (TMS Plan) Students should join the TMS Plan by July so that initial required payments have been made.
 The TMS Plan enables the student to pay the Net Amount Due in ten monthly installments (July through April).
 (Except for a small application fee, there are no monthly interest charges.)
 The Net Amount Due represents the total annual charges, less any scholarships, grants, or loans confirmed by the financial aid office but not including estimated awards or anticipated earnings, such as work-study employment which cannot be considered until they are earned or finalized.
 The budgeted amount elected under TMS should be sufficient to cover both fall and spring semesters.
 The TMS Plan is available only to those who are U.S. residents and full-time students.
 Alternatively, the student may choose to arrange private financing for educational expenses through one of several private lenders.
 The financial aid office is able to provide information about such lenders.